Scholarships, FAFSA, and College Resources

 - In most cases, colleges set their own rules on admission for undocumented students.
 Research is always the best way to be informed.

 By no means is college unachievable to undocumented students.
 It is a more complicated process but your information is always protected.
 There are many resources available to aid your way in college whether are documented or not.
+Below are a few resources to help:

 For ESL Students